bojansap/spa-scripts/Workshop 2 - short/0 Onboarding and Installation/README.md

 Now, you have setup your environment.

-## How to obtain support <a name="support"></a>

-Support for the content in this repository is available during the actual time of the online session for which this content has been designed.
-Otherwise, you may request support via the [Issues](../../../../issues) tab.

 ## License <a name="license"></a>

 Copyright (c) 2022 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](../LICENSES/Apache-2.0.txt) file.